beatrizfteixeira/api-aves/README.md

 ### Create a new database

->- mysql> create database dbbirds by running file ; -- Create the new database
+>- mysql> Create database dbbirds by running SQL script /src/main/resources/templates/query.sql; -- Create the new database

 > **Note:** Find the mySql connection details in "/src/main/resources/application.properties"